EarthScope/ringserver/doc/ringserver.md

 ## <a id='miniseed-scanning'>Miniseed Scanning</a>

 <p >Using either the <b>-MSSCAN</b> command line option or the <b>MSeedScan</b> config file parameter the server can be configured to recursively scan a directory for files containing miniSEED data records and insert them into the ring.
-Intended for real-time data re-distribution files are continuously scanned, newly added records are inserted into the ring.</p>
+Intended for real-time data re-distribution, files are continuously scanned, newly added records are inserted into the ring.</p>

 <p >Sub-options can be used to control the scanning process.
 The sub-options are specified on the same line as the scan directory as key-value pairs separated by an equals '=' character and may not contain spaces (because they are separated by spaces).
 Do not use quotes for the values.
 The available sub-options are:</p>